LFoster03/smart-store-07/README.md

 ### Slicing – Focus by Dimension
 Filter for high-value customers only

-Criteria: Customers with total spend > $1000 and purchase frequency > X
+Criteria: Customers with total spend > $10,000 and purchase frequency > X

 Implementation:

 Group by customer_id, aggregate sale_amount

-Filter to keep top customers (e.g., top 20% by spend)
+Filter to keep top customers

 ```
 python